-Below are examples of common foot conditions I treat at the clinic, click on the description below to find out more.
+Below are examples of common foot conditions we treat at the clinic, click on the description below to find out more.

 Athlete’s foot is a very common skin condition, and is prevalent the summer months.
 This is a fungal skin infection caused by Tinea, a fungus that grows on the foot.